jimleonardo/ImageNoter/README.md

 ### Examples

-Process all images in the current directory with default settings:
+Annotate all images in the current directory with default settings:
 ```bash
 ImageNoter.Console --input .
 ```

-Process images with a full border and custom line height:
+Annotate images with a full border and custom line height:
 ```bash
 ImageNoter.Console --input ./photos --border all --lineheight 80
 ```